 Hollywood has taken a lot of inspiration from Korean movies and there have been a few remakes of Korean titles in American cinema.
-If one is a movie buff, he/she must be aware of the various kinds of movies the Korean film industry has offered us over the years.
-Their horror and crime thrillers are well known across the world as among the most vicious, terrifying and hair-raising experiences a viewer can have.
+If one is a movie buff, they must be aware of the various kinds of movies the Korean film industry has offered us over the years.
+Their horror and crime thrillers are well known across the world as among the most vicious, terrifying, and hair-raising experiences a viewer can have.

-Of late, with the K-wave of the ’90s resulting in a growth in the popularity of the Korean Pop Culture, and with the advent of online media streaming services like Netflix, Hulu, Prime Video etc., we have seen an increase in the outreach of Korean movies, something that was much needed from the ’90s itself when the industry was at its absolute peak.
+Of late, with the K-wave of the ’90s resulting in a growth in the popularity of Korean Pop Culture, and with the advent of online media streaming services like Netflix, Hulu, Prime Video, etc., we have seen an increase in the outreach of Korean movies, something that was much needed from the ’90s itself when the industry was at its absolute peak.
 From timeless classics like ‘Oldboy’, ‘Train to Busan’, ‘Memories of Murder‘, to heartwarming romances like ‘My Sassy Girl’, ‘A Moment to Remember’, ‘My Little Bride’ and to nail-biting horror films like ‘A Tale of Two Sisters’, ‘The Wailing’, Korean cinema has had a lot to offer, most of which remain underrated to this day.

-22. Illang: The Wolf Brigade (2018)
+19. Illang: The Wolf Brigade (2018)

 ‘Illang: The Wolf Brigade’ speaks of a time in 2029 when after a lot of negotiations, an agreement between the leadership of North and South Korea has been reached, calling for the reunification of the two countries.
-As common people in both countries begin to celebrate, there is one sinister organization which is hell-bent on not letting this happen.
+As common people in both countries begin to celebrate, there is one sinister organization that is hell-bent on not letting this happen.
 This terrorist organization is called “The Sect”, and to counter them, the South Korean government decides to launch their own operatives who are part of “The Wolf Brigade”.
 Will The Wolf Brigade be able to defend the interests of both the countries against these terrorists?
 The action sequences of the film are brilliant and the cinematography is stunningly beautiful.
-However, the film has spent too much time on set designs rather than creating compelling characters whose stories will keep the audiences engaged to the film.
+However, the film has spent too much time on set designs rather than creating compelling characters whose stories will keep the audiences engaged throughout.

-20. Jo Pil-ho: The Dawning Rage (2019)
+18. Jo Pil-ho: The Dawning Rage (2019)

-A stylish action film directed by Lee Jeong-beom, ‘Jo Pil-ho: The Dawning Rage’ stars Lee Sun-kyun, Jeon So-nee, Park Hae-joon, and Song Young-Chang.
+A stylish action film directed by Lee Jeong-beom, ‘Jo Pil-ho: The Dawning Rage’ stars Lee Sun-Kyun, Jeon So-nee, Park Hae-Joon, and Song Young-Chang.
 The story of the film centers on a corrupt police officer who is being investigated by an internal affairs agent on charges of blowing up a police warehouse.
 The character in question, the eponymous Jo Pil-ho, is someone who might be corrupt, but he has had no role to play in the explosion and believes that some people are trying to set him up for the crime he did not commit.
 Jo Pil-ho teams up with a high school student called Mi-na with whom he tries to get to the bottom of the case to catch the actual criminal and also to clear his name in the process.
 The cinematography and the action sequences of this film are memorable, but it does lack in terms of having a proper structure, as some of the scenes tend to be unnecessarily long.

-19. Lucid Dream (2017)
+17. Lucid Dream (2017)

 For those unaware of what lucid dreaming is all about, it is a method practiced by certain individuals where they try to hold on to their consciousness while dreaming and thus can guide their dreams into going towards any direction of their choice.
 The story of the film ‘Lucid Dream’ centers around a man who is searching for his missing son for many years without any trace of him.
-The man in question, Dae-ho, has depleted all his sources and clues that would take him towards his son, and thus has decided to take on a drastic measure.
+The man in question, Dae-ho, has depleted all his sources and clues that would take him towards his son and thus has decided to take on a drastic measure.
 With the help of a police detective and one of his friends who is a psychiatrist, Dae-ho tries the method of lucid dreaming which will guide him to the exact moment that his son had gone missing.
 There is a distinct lack of suspense in the film and everything that happens is pretty predictable.
 The popularity that this film has received is mainly because of Netflix buying its rights for worldwide distribution.

-18. Psychokinesis (2018)
+16. Psychokinesis (2018)

 A father can go to any extent for the safety of his children.
 He is ready to do so without caring about his own safety, for that matter.
 And if he gains superpowers, there is nothing that can come between him and his desire to protect his child.
 This is exactly what transpires in the 2018 South Korean film ‘Psychokinesis’ written and directed by Yeon Sang-ho.
 The central character of the film, Shin Seok-heon, is a security guard who comes to know that his daughter, the owner of a small fried chicken restaurant, has got into a tussle with a construction company over her establishment.
 The thing he gets worried about most is the fact that this establishment is run by the mob.
 Shin Seok-heon gets to drink water from a special mountain spring which gives him the superhuman ability of telekinesis, and it is with this newfound power that he plans to teach the mobsters a lesson.
 The film neatly combines a superhero story with comedy and important commentaries on social issues.
 The superpower aspect of the film is just a part of the premise, but inside it proves to be something deeper.

-17. Revenger (2018)
+15. Revenger (2018)

 If you are a lover of martial arts films, do yourself a favor and start watching ‘Revenger’ right away.
 This Lee Seung-won directorial offers you some moments of riveting action that is sure to stay with you for a long time after you’re done watching the film.
 The central character of this film is a former police officer who is devasted after his family is brutally killed by certain criminals.
 He finds out that these criminals are presently locked up on a prison island, and thus he decides to get himself arrested and sent to the same prison.
 Once there, he plans to hunt them down and inflict upon them the same pain and suffering that they had made his family go through.
 The story of ‘Revenger’ does not really have much to offer.
 The film triumphs with its high-octane action scenes, and it can even be said that it has been made keeping action junkies in mind.

-15. The Drug King (2018)
+14. The Drug King (2018)

 This film is based on a true story depicting the life of a drug kingpin called Lee Doo-sam.
-Lee started as a small-time member of a criminal organization and indulged in smuggling of diamonds and other such products before trying his hands in the drug trade.
+Lee started as a small-time member of a criminal organization and indulged in the smuggling of diamonds and other such products before trying his hands in the drug trade.
 Naturally, the profit that he made from the drug trade is unparalleled and propelled him on his way to become one of the most notorious smugglers in all of Korea.
 The film serves as an eye-opening account of the drug trade that went on in the 1970s in South Korea, where a supply line thrived between Busan and Japan.
-Song Kang-ho, one of the biggest superstars pf Korea, who has made a name across the world with performances in films like ‘Memories Of Murder‘, ‘Parasite‘ and ‘A Taxi Driver’, plays the leading character with unparalleled dexterity.
+Song Kang-ho, one of the biggest superstars of Korea, who has made a name across the world with performances in films like ‘Memories Of Murder‘, ‘Parasite‘ and ‘A Taxi Driver’, plays the leading character with unparalleled dexterity.
 The problem with the film is that it suffers from the burden of having loads of underdeveloped characters.
 If the writing was more nuanced, this film would have fared much better with critics and audiences alike.

 13. 26 Years (2012)

-Set around the Gwangju massacre of 1980, when an open fire was ordered on civilians which had wounded and killed thousands of people, ’26 Years’ recounts the horrors of the incident in the midst of the victims, 26 years after the incident took place.
+Set around the Gwangju massacre of 1980, when an open fire was ordered on civilians who had wounded and killed thousands of people, ’26 Years’ recounts the horrors of the incident in the midst of the victims, 26 years after the incident took place.
 Apparently, it was President Chun Doo-hwan, who was responsible for the massacre.
 Five men, who were arguably the biggest losers and victims of the massacre, team up together to take down the man who was responsible for derailing and demeaning thousands of lives. ’26 Years’ promises a lot but somehow doesn’t deliver in the end.

 12. The Prison (2017)